HRizwan1/2019-team-06f/reports/sprint-02/report.md

 5. Use of Master & Slave Replication:
   * 2 Database Servers running MySQL - 1 server will serve as a master server and 1 server will be a slave.
-  * 1 Apache web server that will host HTML, PHP, JavaScript and CSS 1 Redis cache server
+  * 1 Apache web server that will host HTML, PHP, JavaScript and CSS
+  * 1 Redis cache server
-Our setup will use the Apache server for providing the UI (our website) to the end user, information from registration page and users uploading photos would be written to the master database server.
+<p>Our setup will use the Apache server for providing the UI (our website) to the end user, information from registration page and users uploading photos would be written to the master database server.
 The master will be connected to a slave server which will hold a copy of the database used for reads.
 By separating writes and reads we will minimize the required movement of the disk head.
 On the master database, separating writes from reads will free up resources to focus on writes only and minimize the movement of the head by writing a few queries in a sequence and only moving the head once every few writes to move the data into the “heap” (permanent storage in the database).
-On the slave database, reducing its functions to primarily reads will allow it to handle more queries by freeing resources for the job.
+On the slave database, reducing its functions to primarily reads will allow it to handle more queries by freeing resources for the job.</p>
-We will implement a Redis Cache server which will be placed between our Web server and Slave Database server and it will be responsible for storing a portion of the database entries and allow for faster searching and reads from the web server.
+<p>We will implement a Redis Cache server which will be placed between our Web server and Slave Database server and it will be responsible for storing a portion of the database entries and allow for faster searching and reads from the web server.</p>